hey-now/Angular-WeatherApp/README.md

-Weather App tto showcase Angular and API capability.
+Weather App to showcase Angular and API capability.